cloki0610/CI-Portfolio-Project-4/README.md

 <hr>

  - Thanks to my mentor Daisy McGirr for all support and guidance in the process,\
- without her help my process will be far longer and complex.
+ without her help my process will be more complex and I will need more time to complete all the tasks.
- - Thanks stackoverflow's community already have the answers I need to help me solve most of my problems.
+ - Thanks stackoverflow's community already have the answers I need, that's help me solve most of my problems before I ask for the community.